m-mcardle/CourseScheduler/README.md

-# Sprint 4
+# Sprint 5
-This branch contains the code that was created by team 205 to meet requirements for sprint four.
-This sprint was focused on installing and configuring our technology stack on our VM.
-This required finding a suitable stack that will be used in later sprints.
+This branch contains the code that was created by team 205 to meet requirements for sprint five.
+This sprint was focused on

 https://20.168.192.248/ <- check out our web application using this link!